Whatever helps you relax and lose a little of the outside world.

 Use the roll-down action, supported by your Base-Line, and move however feels natural.

-Get ideas for movement from Pilates, yoga, tai chi, etc. Being in water is good for gentle exercising.
-Do what you can, whatever you find easiest - don't strain to do things you are not ready to do.
-The aim is to work towards regaining a full range of natural movement which takes time if your body is restricted.
+Do what you can.
+Whatever you find easiest and enjoy.
+Don't strain to do things you are not ready to do.
+The aim is to work towards regaining a full range of natural movement which takes time if your body is imbalanced and restricted.

-You don't need to know what all the muscles of the human body are called, but it's good to appreciate how complex our muscular system is and to see how central the main muscles of movement are to the body.
+You don't need to know what all the muscles of the human body are called, but it's good to appreciate how complex our muscular system is and to see how central the 5 main muscles of movement are to the body, with our Base-Line muscles at the core.